12 Best Paintings at the Uffizi Gallery

 Bacchus by Caravaggio| ©Pom'

 Caravaggio was a turning point in the history of art.
-His painting was characterized by the use of warm colors, as well as by his realism and the representation of humble characters.
+His painting was characterized by the use of warm colors, as well as by its realism and the depiction of humble characters.

 Painted at the end of the 16th century, 'Bacchus', an oil on panel measuring 98 cm. by 84 cm., was a gift from Cardinal del Monte to the Grand Duke of Tuscany Ferdinando I. Precisely, in this painting, Bacchus is depicted as a humble, village youth reflecting humanity.
 He holds in his left hand a glass of wine that stands out for its transparency and there are other common objects such as a basket of fruit.

 Giotto revolutionized the history of painting and the way of representing men being one of the main artists of the Renaissance.
-'La Maestà di Ognissanti ' is a large altarpiece, measuring 204 cm. by 325 cm.
-He painted it for the Ognissanti Church in Florence around 1310.
+'La Maestà di Ognissanti ' is a large altarpiece, measuring 204 cm by 325 cm, which he made for the Ognissanti Church in Florence around 1310 approximately.
 Mary appears seated on a throne holding the child and the angels are in the foreground.
 The space is characterized by being very well defined and the folds of the clothes define the figures in the scene.

 • This work is located in... room 2.